omiethescientist/ChIPSeqAnalysis/README.md

 # ChIPSeqAnalysis
-A series of scripts and code
+A series of scripts and code for ChIPSeq Analysis by the Bhattacharya Lab.